‘Once Upon A Time’ Season 7 Renewal, Cast Update: Will Jennifer Morrison Return?

-Once Upon a Time Season 7‘s fate continues to remain uncertain.
+Once Upon a Time Season 7’s fate continues to remain uncertain.
 And even if ABC renews the fantasy-drama series for another season, it is highly unlikely that it will return with the same narrative and the same star cast.
 All the original cast members’ contracts are due for renewal this May, but it seems that only four actors may end up signing new contracts.
-Jennifer Morrison, Lana Parrilla, Robert Carlyle, and Colin O’Donoghue are currently in talks to renew their contracts for a potential Once Upon a Time Season 7 and beyond.
+Jennifer Morrison, Lana Parrilla, Robert Carlyle and Colin O’Donoghue are currently in talks to renew their contracts for a potential Once Upon a Time Season 7 and beyond.

 Earlier in January, Jennifer Morrison, who plays Emma Swan aka the Savior, and Robert Carlyle, who plays Mr. Gold, said that they were not certain about their future on the series, as well as about Season 7 renewal.
-Entertainment Weekly (EW) is now reporting that Morrison, Carlyle, Lana Parrilla (Regina Mills), and Colin O’Donoghue (Captain Hook) are the four actors who have begun negotiating their Once Upon a Time contracts.
+Entertainment Weekly (EW) is now reporting that Morrison, Carlyle, Lana Parrilla (Regina Mills), Colin O’Donoghue (Captain Hook) are the four actors who have begun negotiating their Once Upon a Time contracts.

-The other original cast members, including Ginnifer Goodwin, Josh Dallas, Jared Gilmore, and Emilie de Ravin, are not part of the current negotiations, and it is possible that they might not be part of Once Upon a Time if it returns with Season 7 this fall.
+The other original cast members, including Ginnifer Goodwin, Josh Dallas, Jared Gilmore and Emilie de Ravin are not part of the current negotiations, and it is possible that they might not be part of Once Upon a Time if it returns with Season 7 this fall.
 Moreover, according to Deadline, Dallas and Goodwin, who are married with children in real life, do not see themselves continuing with the series after Season 6.

 It was earlier reported that co-creators Adam Horowitz and Edward Kitsis were working on a new storyline, and the current story was heading toward closure.
 New narrative means bidding goodbye to some of the old characters.
 TV Line reports that Once Upon a Time Season 7 might not welcome back all the actors due to creative reasons.